meetjestad/mjs_bootstrap/README.md

  - Python3, probably 3.5 or newer, available as `python3` in the path.

  - The [`crc32c`](https://pypi.org/project/crc32c/) python package,
-   which can be easily installed using apt (or alternatively using `pip`):
+   which can be easily installed using pip:

+       $ sudo pip3 install --user crc32c

+   Alternatively, you can use apt (but at the time of writing this only works on Debian sid and some Ubuntu versions):

        $ sudo apt install python3-crc32c